swiss-ai-center/a-guide-to-mlops/docs/tools.md

 These are alternatives to Evidently AI for monitoring models in production.

 - [NannyML](https://www.nannyml.com/) - Detect model and data drift, including
-  estimated performance degradation, without needing ground truth labels
+  estimated performance degradation, without ground truth labels
 - [Deepchecks](https://deepchecks.com/) - Test and validate ML models and data, with a library or self-hosted UI
 - [Seldon Alibi Detect](https://github.com/SeldonIO/alibi-detect) - Algorithms